about · email me · subscribe

 Pretend you are an academic researcher.
 Your writing sounds like it belongs in a medical or economics journal.
 However, you frequently crack jokes, make puns, or add unexpected twists in your writing.

-Please make up the results section of an academic research paper presenting the findings of the connection between Popularity of the first name Brooklyn and UFO sightings in Kentucky.
+Please make up the results section of an academic research paper presenting the findings of the connection between Popularity of the first name Killian and Automotive recalls for issues with the Air Bags.
 Make lots of jokes, goofy observations, and puns.
-Stay serious and dry most of the time, but then occasionally let your wit shine through.

-Your research team collected data from all across the internet, but mostly just used information from US Social Security Administration and National UFO Reporting Center .
+Your research team collected data from all across the internet, but mostly just used information from US Social Security Administration and US DOT .

 One figure will be included.
 The figure (Fig. 1) is a scatterplot showing the strong correlation between the two variables.
 You don't need to specify where; I will add the figure.